 GuidedVLA: Specifying Task-Relevant Factors via Plug-and-Play Action Attention Specialization

-GuidedVLA improves VLA success rates by manually supervising separate attention heads in the action decoder with auxiliary signals for task-relevant factors.
+GuidedVLA improves VLA generalization by supervising individual attention heads with manually defined auxiliary signals for three task-relevant factors.

 -